Joensw/RCAIT/README.md

   The dataset can then be used in the dataset config by navigating to mmclassification/configs/datasets/default_dataset.py and changing the line in `test = dict(` from `type = dataset_type` to `type = 'LexicographicallySorted'`.

+* Fix log error to allow the creation of the accuracy curve \
+In the file [mmcls/apis/train.py](https://github.com/open-mmlab/mmclassification/blob/master/mmcls/apis/train.py) the priority of IterTimerHook must be [changed from 'NORMAL' to 'LOW'](https://github.com/open-mmlab/mmdetection/pull/5882/files).
+Otherwise the validation step will be documented incorrectly in the log.json file and the accuracy curve won't be generated.

 ## Remote execution